Chart Color Schemes

 An assessment of population growth drivers in Torrens reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Torrens statistical area's population is estimated at around 2,426 as of Nov 2025.
-This reflects an increase of 2 people (0.1%) since the 2021 Census, which reported a population of 2,424 people.
-The change is inferred from the resident population of 2,418, estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024, and an additional 9 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area around the suburb of Torrens, the estimated population is around 2,426 as of Feb 2026.
+This reflects an increase of 2 people since the 2021 Census, which reported a population of 2,424 people.
+The change is inferred from the resident population of 2,418, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 9 validated new addresses since the Census date.
 This level of population equates to a density ratio of 1,866 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
 Population growth for the area was primarily driven by overseas migration that contributed approximately 71.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-As we examine future population trends, projections indicate a decline in overall population, with the Torrens' population expected to shrink by 169 persons by 2041 according to this methodology.
+Moving forward with demographic trends, projections indicate a decline in overall population for the suburb of Torrens, with the area's population expected to reduce by 169 persons by 2041 according to this methodology.
 However, growth across specific age cohorts is anticipated, led by the 65 to 74 age group, which is projected to grow by 27 people.

 Frequently Asked Questions - Population